SebDez/fonug-character-generator/README.md

 Therefrom, the FonugCharacterGenerator will fetch the contentValues for each modules accros content provider, and from theses values the character will be randomly generated.

-So you can (soon) passed your own ContentProvider if you want the data to be from everywhere you want.
+So you can pass your own ContentProvider if you want the data to be from everywhere you want.

 A given ContentProvider must be a function that return a Promise, and the values will not be translated in this generator.
 The promise should resolves an Array of Json objects which respect the format of a contentObject.